Don’t Take First Impressions for Granted by Nina Hershberger

-Your roadside signage can snag the attention of passers-by; but if the colors are faded by years of sun exposure, letters are missing, and weeds are obscuring the message, most discriminating shoppers will drive farther on down the road.
+Your architectural signage can snag the attention of passers-by; but if the colors are faded by years of sun exposure, letters are missing, and weeds are obscuring the message, most discriminating shoppers will drive farther on down the road.

-Signs inside the building tell a lot about your attention to detail.
+Signs tell a lot about your attention to detail.
 It’s admirable to host an Easter egg hunt for youngsters, but if the tattered sign is still hanging on the front door in July, that’s a red flag for customers.
 One business instituted a “Manager’s Special,” written on a dry erase board in the lobby.
 Fair enough.
 But after a few weeks, the manager got bored with the project, and the blank board stuck out like a sore thumb for years.

 Some businesses supplement their “on hold” telephone music with recorded messages about the business.
 This can be an entertaining way to inform the public of underappreciated products or services, but it works to your detriment if it’s outdated.
 A message to “get ready for Old Man Winter” is jarring when customers see daffodils and flip-flops all around them.